vedi/knowledge-base/src/documents/unity/grow/GrowUltimate_GettingStarted.html.md

     GrowInsights.Initialize();

 	// Make sure to make this call AFTER initializing HIGHWAY,
-	// and BEFORE initializing STORE/PROFILE/LEVELUP
+	// and BEFORE initializing STORE/PROFILE
 	bool modelSync = true; 	// Remote Economy Management - Synchronizes your game's
                              // economy model between the client and server - enables
                              // you to remotely manage your economy.

 	bool stateSync = true; // Synchronizes the users' balances data with the server
                            // and across his other devices.
-						   // Must be TRUE in order to use LEADERBOARDS.

 	// State sync and Model sync can be enabled/disabled separately.
 	GrowSync.Initialize(modelSync, stateSync);

-	// LEADERBOARDS requires no initialization,
-	// but it depends on SYNC initialization with stateSync=true

-	// Make sure to make this call AFTER initializing SYNC,
-	// and BEFORE initializing STORE/PROFILE/LEVELUP
-	GrowGifting.Initialize();
 	```

-2. Initialize the open-source modules: Store, Profile & LevelUp (**AFTER** the initialization of Highway, Sync and Gifting).
+2. Initialize the open-source modules: Store & Profile (**AFTER** the initialization of Highway & Sync).

 	* **Initialize Store:** Create your own implementation of `IStoreAssets` in order to describe your specific game's assets ([example](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Examples/MuffinRush/MuffinRushAssets.cs)).
 Initialize SoomlaStore with the class you just created: